Theories of Learning

 Factors Influencing Classical Conditioning

-There are four major factors that affect the strength of a classically conditioned response and the length of time required for conditioning.
+There are four major factors that affect the strength of a classically conditioned response and the length of time required for classical conditioning.

 - The number of pairings of the conditioned stimulus and the unconditional stimulus.